What is the Renew Atlanta infrastructure bond program?

 The TSPLOST took effect on April 1, 2017, and will generate approximately $300 million over a five-year period to fund significant and expansive transportation projects citywide.

-What is the City’s infrastructure backlog?
-What will the Renew Atlanta Bond and TSPLOST programs accomplish?
+What is the City’s infrastructure backlog and how will the Renew Atlanta Bond and TSPLOST programs address this backlog?

 The City has developed a comprehensive funding strategy to complete the remaining infrastructure projects.
 Other sources of funding include increasing capital budgets in the City’s annual budget, sales of assets, securing federal, state, and philanthropic grants, improving operational efficiency that results in new savings, corporate and private donations, and energy saving performance contract opportunities.